MarcThatcher/FLIN-implementation/README.md

  odd(S(x))  = even(x)
  odd(Z)     = False
 ```
-because "even(Z)= True" tells the compiler that there is a single output.
+because `even(Z)= True` tells the compiler that there is a single output.
-If the first two lines were swapped, it would not compile because the number of outputs of "even" based on even(S(x)) = odd(x)" depends on the number of outputs of "odd(x)", which is not yet known.
+If the first two lines were swapped, it would not compile because the number of outputs of `even` based on `even(S(x)) = odd(x)` depends on the number of outputs of `odd(x)`, which is not yet known.
-Note that the reverse order for "odd" (above) works because the first instance is defined in terms of something whose number outputs is known.
+Note that the reverse order for `odd` (above) works because the first instance is defined in terms of something whose number outputs is known.

 Functions must start with lower-case letters and can include numbers but not other punctuation.
 (Sometimes other punctuation will be accepted but may clash with internally generated functions for certain flags, or not be accepted by INPLA.)
 Constructors start with capital letters and are otherwise the same.
 Variable (port) labels have same rules as functions.

-Comments are full lines only and start with "--", e.g.
+Comments are full lines only and start with `--`, e.g.
  -- This is a comment.
  id(Z) = Z -- This will cause an error